ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - the ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.

-- a Transparency Service SHOULD store evidence about the resolution of distributed identifiers into manifests.
+- a Transparency Service MAY store evidence about the resolution of distributed identifiers into manifests.

 - a Transparency Service MAY additionally support verifiability of client authentication and access control.

 #### Governance and Bootstrapping

-The Transparency Service needs to support governance, with well-defined procedures for allocating resources to operate the Registry (e.g., for provisioning trusted hardware and registering their attestation materials in the Registry) and for updating its code (e.g., relying on Transparent Statement about code updates, secured on the Registry itself, or on some auxiliary Transparency Service).
+Transparency Services MAY document their governance rules and procedures for operating the Registry and updating its code (e.g., relying on Transparent Statements about code updates, secured on the Registry itself, or on some auxiliary Transparency Service).
 Governance procedures, their auditing, and their transparency are implementation specific.
-A Transparency Service SHOULD document them.

 - Governance may be based on a consortium of members that are jointly responsible for the Transparency Services, or automated based on the contents of an auxiliary governance Transparency Service.